jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * Registrant Contact Information: iesg@ietf.org
 * Reference: This document.

+RPKI ROA search by the handle of an associated IP network:

+* Searchable Resource Type: rpki1_roas
+* Related Resource Type: ip
+* Property: handle
+* Description: The server supports the RPKI ROA search by the handle of an associated IP network.
+* Registrant Name: IETF
+* Registrant Contact Information: iesg@ietf.org
+* Reference: This document.

 RPKI ASPA search by the full name (a.k.a. formatted name) of an associated entity:

 * Searchable Resource Type: rpki1_aspas